Melanoma.

 Immunotherapy is a major advance on traditional chemotherapy for metastatic melanoma.

-Patients in Australia with advanced melaoma will typically be treated at their local ‘melanoma unit’ which is made up of melanoma specialists in the field of pathology, plastic surgery, dermatology, oncology and radiotherapy.
+Patients in Australia with advanced melanoma will typically be treated at their local ‘melanoma unit’, which is made up of melanoma specialists in pathology, plastic surgery, dermatology, oncology and radiotherapy.

 These are some of the key terms that may be used a melanoma pathology report